saviornt/NexusLite/Project_Development.md

   - [ ] Add `nexuslite` as a dependency in `Cargo.toml`.
   - [ ] Ensure all public APIs are documented and tested.
   - [ ] Ensure all features are properly gated with feature flags.
-  - [ ] Ensure the code is well-structured and follows Rust conventions.
+  - [ ] Ensure the code and comments are well-structured and follows Rust conventions.
   - [ ] Ensure the code is well-tested and has good test coverage.
   - [ ] Ensure the code is well-documented and has good documentation.